-Best Guitars for Heavy MetalWhat brand of of guitar and model is most efficient for metal...
-Also I know I haven't come anywhere near naming the realistic amount of brands so please add whatever you think is the best brand for metal... ps if anyone votes fender as a metal guitar, well that speaks for itself.
+Top 10 Best Guitars for Heavy MetalWhat brand of of guitar and model is most efficient for metal?
+Also I know I haven't come anywhere near naming all the realistic brands so please add whatever you think is the best brand for metal.

 I play on lot mid-range and high end guitars..
 I have few ESP models, few LTD..
 I have also few mid-range and high end Jackson and B.C.
 Rich..
 Before used Gibson, Fender, Ibanez etc... (gibson and fender are just expensive, but NOT GOOD for them cost guitars!
 For example I had Fender - cost look as 7000 euro!
 Crazy..
 This is price for 2 REALLY GREAT ESP Custom Shop models and will have the cash for a good Bass!
 Fender is just a name! nothing more..
 ESP is the best guitar builder all over the world! )

 actually the best instrument ever I touch (I have one piece of this treasure) is ESP Jeff Hanneman UC model from 2006.. the fines giutar ever I saw!